 California Penal Code 32 PC defines accessory after the fact as:

-• Anyone who after a felony was been committed, harbors, conceals or aids someone in the felony, with intent for them to avoid escape from arrest, trial, conviction or punishment, knowing they committed a felony, or has been charged with a felony or convicted, is an accessory to the felony.
+- Anyone who, after a felony was committed, harbors, conceals, or aids someone in the felony, with intent for them to avoid escape from arrest, trial, conviction, or punishment, knowing they committed a felony or has been charged with a felony or convicted, is an accessory to the felony.

-In simple terms, accessory after the fact means you provided assistance to somebody to avoid being arrested after they committed a crime – but you didn't actually participate in the crime itself.
+In simple terms, accessory after the fact means you assisted somebody to avoid being arrested after they committed a crime – but you didn't actually participate in the crime itself.

 In order to obtain a conviction for PC 32 accessory after the fact, the prosecutor must be able to prove – beyond a reasonable doubt – all the “elements of the crime” listed under CALCRIM 440 Jury instructions: